Some Background about Linda

 Linda writes about imperfection: her characters are always human and frequently haunted (in UNTYING THE KNOT literally so).
 Her writing veers from high comedy to pathos to tragedy and back again.
 Her stories are sustained by the beauty of the descriptions of the landscapes and by the vigour of the sparky dialogue.
 She is popular because women, grown-up women, are her focus - and grown-up women are looking for grown-up books which will engage them and satisfy them.
 Commentators on Facebook even weigh up which of her heroes, her imperfect yet chivalrous heroes, is their favourite.

-EMOTIONAL GEOLOGY's Calum for me, by the way ...
+EMOTIONAL GEOLOGY's Calum for me, by the way.
+So far ...